 This hotel has the best of luxury and entertainment, with a slew of shopping, dining, and recreation options for guests.

 Splurge on a couple nights at Marina Bay Sands and take advantage of their huge shopping mall.

 What are the top attractions at Marina Bay Sands besides shopping?

-- Future World – Immerse yourself in the incredible fusion of technology and art known as Future World.
-The exhibition, which can be found in the resort’s ArtScience museum, uses light projections to create 3D settings with which visitors can interact.
+- Future World – Immerse yourself in the fusion of technology and art known as Future World.
+This exhibition at ArtScience museum, uses light projections to create 3D settings.

-- Spectra – Spectra uses water, light, and sound to tell the story of “Singapore’s journey” in a fantastic visual presentation.
-The show is held daily in front of the resort and is open to the public.
+- Spectra – Spectra uses water, light, and sound to tell the story of “Singapore’s journey” in a visual presentation.
+The show is open to the public and held daily in front of the resort.

 - Celebrity restaurants – With ten celebrity restaurants located in Marina Bay Sands, the resort is a must do for food fanatics.
 Celebrity chefs who have opened restaurants include Gordon Ramsay, Wolfgang Puck, and David Myers.